wiseodd/wiseodd.github.io/src/content/post/theano-pde.md

 ---
-title: 'Theano for solving Partial Differential Equation problems'
+title: "Theano for solving Partial Differential Equation problems"
-description: 'We all know Theano as a forefront library for Deep Learning research.
+description: "We all know Theano as a forefront library for Deep Learning research.
 However, it should be noted that Theano is a general purpose numerical computing library, like Numpy.
-Hence, in this post, we will look at the implementation of PDE simulation in Theano.'
+Hence, in this post, we will look at the implementation of PDE simulation in Theano."
 publishDate: 2017-01-08 03:34
 tags: [pde, theano]
 ---